trendmicro/tlsh/README.md

 a byte stream of identical bytes will not generate a hash value.

 ## What's New in TLSH 4.x.x
+23/April/2021
+Release version 4.6.0
+Issue 99 raised issues about what to do when evaluating the TLSH for files over 4GB We decided to define that TLSH is the TLSH of the first 4GB of a file

 14/April/2021
 We have written technical material that focuses on 2 topics at [https://tlsh.org](https://tlsh.org/)
 - fast nearest neighbour search and scalable clustering